September 28, 2025 | Bryan Berk

 These "super-stimuli" trick your brain into expecting constant novelty.

-Then, when you sit down to code, your brain rebels.
+Then, when you sit down to learn or code, your brain rebels.

 "Why is this so boring?
 Give me TikTok instead!"